ruanpelissoli/healthequity-assessment/README.md

 This will spin up the app, the ms sql server and redis.

-Then access localhost:8080 in your browser
+Then access localhost:8080 in your browser.

+The sql assessment is inside the query.sql file.